In this article, we define what workforce readiness is and explain why it’s important when hiring new staff.

 Workforce readiness is the ability of an individual to be productive and effective as a member of society.

 Whether it’s getting a job, starting a family, buying a home, or continuing their education, workforce readiness ensures that people can move forward and progress in life.

 You can tell someone has a high level of workforce readiness when they can do the following:

-When it comes to hiring, though, you may be more interested in specific soft skills or abilities.
-Try using a checklist to see if new recruits are workforce ready.
+When it comes to hiring candidates who are further along in their career, you may be more interested in specific soft skills or abilities than their overall workforce readiness.